 John Parry, the obvious suspect, was quickly ruled out when his alibi was proven.
 Police quickly turned to house to house enquiries which revealed details of Sylvina's life John hadn't known.
 Curious neighbours had often observed Sylvina leading another man into the house, when her husband was at work.
 It wasn't long before one put a name to the face: Cliff Wills.

-Wills claimed he had been in a pub fight in Newport the night before, and said that he had last seen Sylvina the previous day, stating: 'We were together in Newport yesterday and went to the cinema together.
+Wills claimed he had been in a pub fight at the New Found Out Inn on Cambrian Road in Newport the night before with a former boxer, George 'Kid' Logan - Logan would later dispute this, testifying they were on friendly terms and there had been no fight.
+Wills' story continued with him claiming that he had last seen Sylvina the previous day, stating: 'We were together in Newport yesterday and went to the cinema together.
 She has been mine for the last three years.'
 The problem was that it was a struggle to get much sense out of him.
 He seemed drowsy and distant, and when asked whether he had taken anything, he admitted he had swallowed between 15 and 20 sleeping tablets.
 He was taken first to the police station, then on to hospital where his stomach was pumped.

 After treatment he was returned to the police station for questioning where he made a statement:

 'She told me she would be ready to go to Newport just after 2pm.
 I went to the Pontnewydd Hotel and had a drink.
-I called at Mrs Parry's house at about two o'clock, she had on a new look two-piece, which I had not seen before, we arranged to meet at the Romany Cafe in Dock Street, Newport, but she did not turn up.
-I waited a short time, and while I was waiting I saw a girl named Doris.
+I called at Mrs Parry's house at about two o'clock, she had on a new look two-piece, which I had not seen before, we arranged to meet at the Romany Cafe in Dock Street, Newport, at 4:30 but she did not turn up.
+I waited a short time, and while I was waiting I saw a girl named Dolly Rogers, of Catsash Farm.
 I had spent the previous Saturday night with her and we were on intimate terms.
-I arranged to meet Mrs Parry, but she did not turn up.'
+I arranged to meet her at 5:30, but she did not turn up.'

 Later Wills added, 'She had an appointment with someone, and I got a bit mad and decided to end it all, but I did not kill her.'
 He then asked whether she had suffered much and, after being assured that she had, Wills said: 'She deserved to die.'